Shillingzheng/Gitbook/solutions/swap/README.md

 In cryptocurrency, swapping refers to exchanging one coin or token for another.
 Sounds simple, but when you have over 1,500 different types of cryptos, things can get a little clunky.

 [Crypto swapping](why-to-swap.md) is a more seamless process that allows you to acquire the coin you want instantly.
-MixPay is a major exchange platform that will have this option available to its users to make trading as convenient as possible.&#x20;
+MixPay is a major exchange platform that will have this option available to its users to make trading as convenient as possible.

 ![Cryptocurrency Exchange](https://s2.loli.net/2022/02/24/7QxpEgHq4JGBCLz.png)